SGC41/akash-provider-paladin/README.md

 Paladin will help keep providers operational.
+- v2.11.0
+	Improved provider not bidding mitigation, was daily check and 12 hours of not bidding to trigger. now 15 min check and 2 hours not bidding to trigger... not an optimal term solution, should most likely be longer but for right now, its what i think, i want. provider seems never to be bidding.

 - v2.10.3
 	Fixed - Removed Balance from check-unpaid reports... because its seems to be a useless number, that i can't make sense of.
                 Cron install's again again......... again.